vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 And with this we have a working router for our SPAs!

-## Routes with dynamic segments
+## Adding support to dynamic routes and query parameters

+### Dynamic routes

 So far we have added support for routes with static names (like `/about` for example).
-However, in most cases we are going to need routes with* dynamic segments (for example `/user/:id`).
+However, in most cases we are going to need routes with dynamic segments (for example `/user/:id`).

 In order to support his, we will use the library **path-to-regexp** and replace in `App.tsx` this line where we check for equal path names: